kaaveland/bus-eta/README.md

 - Tons of usability bugs and annoyances to fix in the webapp.
 - Fix structural issues in the project, separate the scripts, notebooks and the webapp into different packages.
-- Try to refactor the webapp completely, separate out the visualizations into independent modules.
 - Add automated tests.
 - Set up a nightly job to fetch new data and update the app.
 This also requires introducing partitioning by date in order to avoid aggregating through all the old data again.